- Current 4th grade student.

-- In the 5th grade, SMART provides our new recruits (20-25 students) with step-by-step support through the partner school application and financial aid processes.
+- In the 5th grade, SMART provides our new recruits (35 students) with step-by-step support through applications to rigorous schools.

 - SMART supports our families during tours, school visits, testing, interviews and with any needed translation services.

-- Our strong relationships with students, their families, and our partner schools help facilitate placement recommendations with admission directors.
+- Our strong relationships with students, their families, and our partner schools help facilitate placement recommendations.

 - SMART’s goal is to find the right school fit for each SMART Scholar, inclusive of financial aid to one of our partner schools.

 - Parents receive training and individualized support around partner school processes, community, and parental involvement expectations.

 - SMART liaisons are assigned at each school (usually a teacher or administrator) to report to SMART regularly on the status of each Scholar, so that we can target academic, emotional, and social support where needed.

 - Scholars receive year-round support from master teachers and tutors to ensure success in their new academic environments.